 So, please, do not rename my files.

-#1 Updated by Nistor B. over 3 years ago
+#1 Updated by Nistor B. almost 8 years ago

 - File attachment.rb added

 - % Done changed from 0 to 50

 Here is a possible fix.
 There is a file name conversion in Attachement.sanitize_filename